 Sportsman's Paradise

-Louisiana is home to over 320,000 registered boats and one of the richest boating cultures in America.
-This is the most comprehensive guide to financing a boat in Louisiana - covering loan rates, parish sales tax, registration, insurance, total cost of ownership, and lender comparisons.
+Louisiana is the Sportsman's Paradise: Gulf coast, brackish bays, bayous, and Lake Pontchartrain.
+This is the most comprehensive guide to financing a boat in Louisiana, covering loan rates, sales tax, registration, insurance, and lender comparisons.

 Louisiana Boating at a Glance